diyasen2021/R_For_Biologists/PCA_Biologists.md

 ## What problem PCA solves

 In RNA-seq experiments, each sample has expression values for **thousands of genes**.
-This makes it difficult to directly see patterns such as:
+This makes it difficult to directly see patterns in the samples such as:

 - Do biological replicates cluster together?
 - Do treated and control samples separate?
 - Are there batch effects or outlier samples?

-**Principal Component Analysis (PCA)** simplifies this complexity by reducing thousands of gene expression measurements into just a few **summary axes** that capture the main differences between samples.
+**Principal Component Analysis (PCA)** simplifies this complexity by reducing thousands of gene expression measurements into just a few **summary axes** also called **principal components** that capture the main differences between samples.

 ---

+## What PCA does

-## What PCA treats as input
+PCA takes the following as input
 - **Samples** → the things you want to compare
 - **Genes** → features used to compare samples

-Each sample is represented as a long list of gene expression values.
-PCA looks at **all genes together** to determine how samples differ overall.
+- Each sample is represented as a long list of gene expression values.
+- PCA looks at **all genes together** to determine how samples differ overall.
+- PCA compresses the gene matrix into a single axis (principal component) by combining the genes into weighted summaries
+- Each principal component is therefore not a single gene, but a weighted combination of many genes, with genes that show large, consistent differences between samples contributing more strongly.
+- PCA ranks these components by how much variation they capture, keeping only the most informative ones (for example, the first 5 PCs)
+-

 ---